quendimax/language-dsl/README.md

-# linguage-dsl
+# language-dsl
-The Atom package for lingvo dsl syntax highlighting.
+The Atom package adds support of Lingvo DSL language.